wilfredinni/pysheetComments/2019/May/poetry_vscode_p3/projects-poetry-vscode-p3.md

 In the [Second Part](https://www.pythoncheatsheet.org/blog/python-projects-with-poetry-and-vscode-part-2):

 - Add our virtual Environment to [VSCode](https://code.visualstudio.com/).
-- Integrate our dev dependencies with the editor.
+- Integrate our dev dependencies with the editor:
   - *Flake8*
   - *Black*
   - *Pytest*